Last Updated on

 Various Soviet state symbols and imagery.

-This is seen through the large collections of
+This is seen through the extensive collections of

 Vladimir Lenin statues still present in public spaces, the ‘hammer and sickle’ on the